qodeone/uikitty-site/docs/pages/custom-icons.md

 Your additional icon will now be added to the icon library, in one of these two places:

-1. `dist/js/uikit-icons.js` if you have added the icon to UIkit globally
+1. `dist/js/uikit-icons.js` if you have added the icon to UIkitty globally
-2. `dist/js/uikit-icons-mytheme.js` if the icon is only inside a UIkit theme
+2. `dist/js/uikit-icons-mytheme.js` if the icon is only inside a UIkitty theme

 ***